openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This can include the specific parameters needed to describe the Credential, which are established in the Credential Format Profile.
 While in principle independent of each other, the Credential Dataset and the Credential Format can have a relationship in the sense that an Issuer may only offer certain Credential Formats for certain Credential Datasets.

-An End-User typically authorizes the issuance of Credentials with a specific Credential Dataset, but do not usually care about the Credential Format.
+An End-User typically authorizes the issuance of Credentials with a specific Credential Dataset, but does not usually care about the Credential Format.
 The same Credential Dataset may even be issued in different Credential Formats or with multiple Credential instances.

 ### Credential Formats and Credential Format Profiles

 This specification is Credential Format agnostic and allows implementers to leverage specific capabilities of Credential Formats of their choice.
 To this end, extension points to add Credential Format specific parameters in the Credential Issuer metadata, Credential Offer, Authorization Request, Credential Request, and Batch Credential Request are defined.

-Credential Format Profiles for W3C Verifiable Credentials ([@VC_DATA]) and ISO/IEC 18013-5 mDL ([@ISO.18013-5]) are specified in (#format-profiles).
+Credential Format Profiles for SD-JWT VC [@I-D.ietf-oauth-sd-jwt-vc], mDL [@ISO.18013-5], and W3C VCDM [@VC_DATA] are specified in (#format-profiles).
 Other specifications or deployments can define their own Credential Format Profiles using the above-mentioned extension points.

 ### Multiple Credential Issuance

 This specification allows for the issuance of Verifiable Credentials through two types of endpoints: the Single Credential Endpoint and the Batch Credential Endpoint.

-1. Single Credential Endpoint: This endpoint is used when a single Verifiable Credential is to be issued.
+1. Single Credential Endpoint: This endpoint is used when a single Credential is to be issued.
 The request to this endpoint includes the necessary parameters for the issuance of one Credential.
-The response from this endpoint will contain the issued Verifiable Credential.
+The response from this endpoint will contain one issued Credential.
-2. Batch Credential Endpoint: This endpoint is used when multiple Verifiable Credentials need to be issued at once.
+2. Batch Credential Endpoint: This endpoint is used when multiple Credentials need to be issued at once.
 The request to this endpoint includes the necessary parameters for the issuance of multiple Credentials.
-The response from this endpoint will contain all the issued Verifiable Credentials.
+The response from this endpoint will contain all the issued Credentials.

 Credentials can vary in their format (Credential Format including Credential Format Profile specific parameters), in their contents (the Credential Dataset), as well as in the cryptographic data, e.g. Issuer signatures, hashes and keys used for Cryptographic Holder Binding.
 Multiple Credentials, either issued in multiple Credential Requests or all at once at the Batch Credential Endpoint, can therefore vary in the following dimensions: